-The practitioner who proposes to give ether by the close method will do well to use it and no other, for it is in several ways superior to the ordinary Clover, and costs very little more.
-It is severally provided very little more.
-It is scarcely possible too strongly to condemn the cheap ether inhalers, as a rule "made in Germany," and sold in a flimsy leatherette case for about half the price of a good inhaler.
-They are, as a rule, very badly constructed, and only calculated to make the inexperienced think that the administration of ether is an extremely difficult and tedious matter.
-As will be seen from the diagram, Hewitt's inhaler is somewhat different in shape from the ordinary Clover; it is not fitted with a circular water-jacket, but has a small tank or "thermofore" on one side which answers the same purpose.
-There is a much larger opening than in a Clover for introducing the ether, which can be effected without removing the inhaler from the patient's face, and instead of the chamber revolving on the shaft, this latter is revolved within the chamber by means of a handle fixed to it.
+It is in several ways superior to the ordinary Clover, and costs very little more.
+It is scarcely possible too strongly to condemn the cheap type of Clover inhalers, as a rule "made in Germany," and sold in a flimsy leatherette case for about half the price of a good apparatus.
+They are, as a rule, very badly constructed, and only calculated to make the inexperienced think that the administration of ether is ETHER an extremely difficult and tedious matter.
+As will be seen from the diagram, Hewitt's inhaler is somewhat different in shape from the ordinary Clover; it is not fitted with a circular water-jacket, but has a small tank or thermofore on one side which answers the same purpose.
+There is a much larger opening than in a Clover for introducing the ether, which can be effected without removing the inhaler from the patient's face, and instead of the chamber revolving on the shaft, this latter is revolved. within the chamber by means of a handle fixed to it.
 The face-piece is an exceedingly well-made one, and is attached to the ether reservoir by screwing it on to a thread.
-There is thus no risk of the face-piece becoming detached when a patient struggles violently, as sometimes occurs with the old pattern Clover.
-But the most important improvement, undoubtedly, is the wider bore of the shaft, which enables the patient to breathe with greater ease and freedom, doing away with much of the somewhat suffocating
+There is thus no risk of the face-piece becoming detached when a patient struggles violently, as sometimes occurs with a Clover.
+But the most important improvement, undoubtedly, is the wider bore of the shaft, which enables the patient to breathe with greater ease and freedom, doing away with much of the somewhat suffocating sensation which may be experienced with a Clover, and hastening the induction of anæsthesia.